Culture of Buddhism: In architecture

 Buddhist religious architecture most notably developed in South Asia in the third century BCE.

 Two types of structures are associated with early Buddhism: stupas and viharas.
 The initial function of a stupa was the veneration and safe-guarding of the relics of the Buddha.
 The earliest existing example of a stupa is in Sanchi (Madhya Pradesh).
 In accordance with changes in religious practice, stupas were gradually incorporated into chaitya-grihas (stupa halls).
-These reached their highpoint in the first century BCE, exemplified by the cave complexes of Ajanta and Ellora (Maharashtra).
-Viharas were developed to accommodate the growing and increasingly formalised Buddhist monasticism.
+These reached their high point in the first century BCE, exemplified by the cave complexes of Ajanta and Ellora (Maharashtra).
+Viharas were developed to accommodate the growing and increasingly formalized Buddhist monasticism.
 An existing example is at Nālandā, (Bihar).

 The beginnings of the Buddhist school of architecture can be traced back to B.C.
 255 when the Mauryan emperor Asoka established Buddhism as the state religion of his large empire and encouraged the use of architectural monuments to spread Buddhism in different places.

 Buddhism, which is also the first Indian religion to require large communal and monastic spaces, inspired three types of architecture; the first is the stupa, a significant object in Buddhist art and architecture.
 The Stupas hold the most important place among all the earliest Buddhist sculptures.
 On a very basic level, the Stupa is a burial mound for the Buddha.
 The original stupas contained the Buddha's ashes.
 Stupas are dome-shaped monuments, used to house Buddhists' relics or to commemorate significant facts of Buddhism.

 The second type of architecture unique to Buddhism is the Vihara, a Buddhist monastery that also contains a residence hall for the monks.
 The third type is the chaitya, an assembly hall that contains a stupa (without relics).
 The central hall of the chaitya is arranged to allow for circumambulation of the stupa within it.